dvfrancis/hi-lo-card-game/README.md

     - Header text is shown on a contrasting plain background.
     - The site's name is left-aligned.
     - Navigation is right-aligned, and contains links to:
-        - Home: returns the user to the home page (index.html).
+        - Home: takes the user to the home page (index.html).
-        - Game: takes the user directly to the game page (game.html).
+        - Game: takes the user to the game page (game.html).
-        - FAQ: allows the user to access the frequently asked questions page (faq.html).
+        - FAQ: takes the user to the frequently asked questions page (faq.html).
-    - If the user attempts to access a non-existent page, they will be taken to a custom error page (404-html) which returns them to index.html after 15 seconds; however, this is NOT indicated in the navigation links that appear on 404.html.
+    - If the user attempts to access a non-existent page, they will be taken to a custom error page (404-html) which returns them to index.html after 15 seconds; however, this is NOT indicated in the navigation links that appear on any page (including 404.html).

 - Footer: